Page saved! You can go back to this later in your Diabetes and Me Close

-Teplizumab is a drug that can treat people found to be in the early stages of type 1 diabetes, to hold off its development.
-It has been licensed for use in the UK in people aged 8 and over.
-But it’s not yet available in the NHS.
+Teplizumab is a drug that can treat people found to be in the early stages of type 1 diabetes, to slow down its development before symptoms begin.
+It has been licensed for use in the UK in people aged 8 and over with early-stage type 1 diabetes, and has been approved for use in NHS England and Wales.

 What is teplizumab?

-Teplizumab, also known by the brand name Tzield, was licensed in the UK in 2025.
+Teplizumab, also known by the brand name Tzield, was licensed in the UK in 2025 and approved for use in NHS England and Wales by the National Institute for Health and Care Excellence (NICE) in 2026.
 It's the world’s first-ever immunotherapy for type 1 diabetes.

 Teplizumab helps slow the attack on insulin-producing beta cells in the pancreas by calming down the immune system.

-The treatment can delay the full development of type 1 diabetes in people who are in the symptomless, early stages of the condition by around three years.
+This can delay the start of symptoms and the need for insulin in people who are in the symptomless, early stages of type 1 diabetes.

 This means teplizumab can help people spend extra years with blood sugar levels in a safe range and free from insulin therapy, carb counting, and low blood sugar, also known as hypoglycemia or hypos.

-The UK’s Medicines and Healthcare products Regulatory Agency (MHRA) have licensed teplizumab as safe and effective for peopled aged 8 and over in the early stages of type 1 diabetes.
-This means it can be prescribed in the UK.
-But it isn’t available through the NHS yet.
+The UK’s Medicines and Healthcare products Regulatory Agency (MHRA) licensed teplizumab as safe and effective for peopled aged 8 and over in the early stages of type 1 diabetes, before symptoms begin.

 How is teplizumab given and how often?

-Teplizumab is taken as a fluid infusion into a vein through an intravenous (IV) drip in a hospital setting.
-It’s given once a day for 14 days.
+Teplizumab is taken as a fluid infusion into a vein through an intravenous (IV) drip in a hospital.
+Over 14 days, you visit hospital daily for treatment.

 Side effects of teplizumab

-The MHRA have assessed teplizumab as safe based on evidence from clinical trials.
+The MHRA have assessed teplizumab as safe and effective based on evidence from clinical trials.

 The most common side effects include a rash, low white blood cell count – which can increase your risk of infections – and headache.

-Teplizumab is given in a hospital setting and side effects will be carefully monitored in anyone receiving it.
+Teplizumab is given in a hospital and so side effects can be carefully monitored and managed.

 I already have type 1 diabetes.
 Could I benefit from teplizumab?

-Teplizumab has only been licensed for use in the UK in people who have early-stage type 1 diabetes, before they’ve fully developed the condition.
+Teplizumab has only been licensed for use in the UK in people who have early-stage type 1 diabetes, before they’ve developed symptoms.

-But clinical trials have shown it could also help people newly diagnosed with type 1 diabetes, when around 20% of their beta cells remain alive.
+But clinical trials have shown it could also help people newly diagnosed with type 1 diabetes.
+At this stage, around 20% of their beta cells remain alive.

 In the future, immunotherapies like teplizumab might also form part of a cure for type 1 diabetes in people who have lived with the condition for a long time.